Reactive-Network/reactive-smart-contract-demos/src/demos/aave-liquidation-protection/README.md

 ### Step 8 — Test Protection Trigger (Optional)

-To simulate a health factor drop, borrow more against your collateral:
+To simulate a health factor drop, borrow more against your collateral specifying:

+- asset to borrow
+- 5 tokens
+- `2` as a variable interest rate
+- `0` for no referral code
+- borrow on behalf of this address

 ```bash
 cast send $AAVE_LENDING_POOL 'borrow(address,uint256,uint256,uint16,address)' --rpc-url $DESTINATION_RPC --private-key $DESTINATION_PRIVATE_KEY $DEBT_ASSET 5000000000000000000 2 0 $OWNER_WALLET